mitalighag/mysql-Learning/Week-01/day-07.md

 By the end of this lesson, I will be able to:

+- Retrieve unique values using the `DISTINCT` keyword.
-- Group records using the `GROUP BY` clause.
+- Group similar records using the `GROUP BY` clause.
 - Filter grouped results using the `HAVING` clause.
-- Retrieve unique values using `DISTINCT`.
-- Limit the number of records displayed using `LIMIT`.
+- Limit the number of rows returned using the `LIMIT` clause.
-- Apply multiple SQL concepts to solve real-world problems.
+- Combine multiple SQL clauses to write efficient queries.

 ---

 # 📖 Introduction

-As databases grow larger, simply retrieving records is often not enough.
-SQL provides powerful clauses that help organize, summarize, and filter data efficiently.
+As databases grow larger, retrieving every record is often unnecessary.
+SQL provides clauses that help organize, summarize, and filter data efficiently.

-In this lesson, we will learn how to group similar records, remove duplicate values, filter grouped data, and limit query results.
+In this lesson, I will learn how to retrieve unique values, group records, filter grouped data, and limit query results.
+These techniques are commonly used in reports and data analysis.

 ---

 # 📌 DISTINCT

-The `DISTINCT` keyword is used to retrieve only unique values from a column.
+The `DISTINCT` keyword is used to return only unique values from a column by removing duplicate entries.

 ## Syntax